tc39/notes/es7/2015-11/nov-18.md

 AWB: but why

-DD: an example …Could be… CancellablePromise.race(arrayOfMiscPromises) likely wants cast its input.
+DD: an example ...Could be...
+CancellablePromise.race(arrayOfMiscPromises) likely wants cast its input.

 YK: those examples are dubious